puppetlabs/puppet-docs/source/guides/language_guide.markdown

     }
 {% endhighlight %}

-The above example makes the second class require all the packages in the first, with the addition of 'apache.pem'.
+The above example makes the service resource in the second class require all the packages in the first, as well as the `apache.pem` file.

 To append multiple requires, use array brackets and commas: